All street lights will remain on all night on Christmas Eve (until Christmas day morning) and on New Years Eve (into New Years day).

-The Council's Cabinet approved the decision to implement part-night lighting across Surrey at its meeting on 18 October.
-The full report, including the reasons for implementing this, can be found on our part-night street lighting report (PDF).
+On 18 October 2016, the Council's Cabinet approved the decision to implement part-night lighting across Surrey.
+The full report, including reasons for implementing this, can be found on our part-night street lighting report (PDF).

-The Council recognises that some residents may wish to request a review of the decision to include (or exclude) some street lights in the part-night lighting programme.
-We have therefore developed a process to enable residents to request a review of the part-night lighting in their street.
-More information can be found on our review process webpage.
+The Council recognises some residents may wish to request a review of the decision to include (or exclude) some street lights in the part-night lighting programme.
+We have developed a process to enable you to request a review of the decision.
+You can find more information about this on our review process webpage.

-- Locations where Council or Police CCTV is in operation to reduce crime.
+- on a road where CCTV is in place to reduce crime.